-This is the central square with the main buildings of San Marino, including Palazzo Pubblico also called Palazzo del Governo (the Government Palace).
+This is the central square with the main buildings of San Marino, including Palazzo Pubblico, also called Palazzo del Governo (the Government Palace).
 It is the setting of the official ceremonies of the republic and home to its main government bodies.
 Its shape recalls Palazzo Vecchio in Florence.
-In front of the palace there is the Statue of Liberty of San Marino made of white Carrara marble.
-During the summer you can watch the changing of the guard starting from 2.30 pm every 30 minutes.
+In front of the palace, there is the Statue of Liberty of San Marino made of white Carrara marble.
+During the summer, you can watch the guard’s changing, starting from 2.30 pm every 30 minutes.
 Underneath the square lay the ancient cisterns to collect rainwater and once used as a water reserve.

 Cava dei Balestrieri

-Opened in the XIX century to extract the stone which was necessary for the restoration works of Palazzo Pubblico, today this quarry is home to many local traditional events, with crossbowmen and flag wavers.
-Every 3rd of September, in the occasion of the feast day of the Patron Saint, the famous challenge Palio della Balestra takes place.
+Opened in the XIX century to extract the stone necessary for the restoration works of Palazzo Pubblico, today this quarry is home to many local traditional events, with crossbowmen and flag wavers.
+Every 3rd of September, on the occasion of the Patron Saint’s feast day, the famous challenge Palio della Balestra takes place.

 San Marino is an excellent destination for shopaholics!

-The culinary tradition of San Marino offers many typical dishes of the Emilia Romagna region, such as tortellini, strozzapreti, cappelletti served with soup, piadina and grilled meat.
-The excellent wines of the area are Brugneto, Sangiovese and Moscato.
-I would also suggest you to try the truffle liquor Tilus and the herbal liquor Duca di Guelfo.
+The culinary tradition of San Marino offers many typical dishes of the Emilia Romagna region, such as tortellini, strozzapreti, cappelletti served with soup, piadina, and grilled meat.
+The excellent wines of the area are Brugneto, Sangiovese, and Moscato.
+I would also suggest you try the truffle liquor Tilus and the herbal liquor Duca di Guelfo.
 As for desserts, there’s the famous ciambella cake and the cakes Tre Monti and Titano.
-Another popular dish is polenta (cornmeal mush), served in cutting boards and usually accompanied by a sauce of sage, game or with sausages and grated pecorino cheese.
+Another popular dish is polenta (cornmeal mush), served on cutting boards and usually accompanied by a sauce of sage, game, sausages, and grated pecorino cheese.
 Along the small streets near Piazza della Libertà, you can find many pubs and bars for a drink.